-Today, many people choose to have an annual influenza vaccination, or flu shot, but this is only 80 percent effective because of the mutating strains of the influenza virus; plus, these vaccines educate the immune system in an improper and unnatural manner, and often contain dangerous chemicals and preservatives.
+Today, many people choose to have an annual influenza vaccination, or flu shot, but research shows that this is only 10 percent to 60 percent effective because of the mutating strains of the influenza virus; plus, these vaccines educate the immune system in an unnatural manner, and often contain dangerous chemicals and preservatives.

 Luckily, there are a number of powerful antiviral herbs that boost the immune system, reduce inflammation and fight infections.